Old Dogs (film): Critical response

-Writing for the San Jose Mercury News in an analysis of movies that were released around Thanksgiving, Randy Myers placed Old Dogs below "The Scraps: Leftovers that should be immediately placed in Fido's bowl."
+Writing for the San Jose Mercury News in an analysis of movies released around Thanksgiving, Randy Myers placed Old Dogs below "The Scraps: Leftovers that should be immediately placed in Fido's bowl."
 Myers commented, "We have a winner in the Thanksgiving movie turkey contest."
 Dennis Harvey of Variety wrote, "Too bad this shrilly tuned comedy doesn't demand more than clock-punching effort from everyone involved."

 Tim Robey of The Telegraph savaged the film, saying, "Old Dogs is so singularly dreadful it halts time, folds space and plays havoc with the very notion of the self."
-He added to the review, "Being a film critic is a wonderful job, but there are weeks when the bad film delirium strikes and we’d all be better off in straitjackets.
+He added, "Being a film critic is a wonderful job, but there are weeks when the bad film delirium strikes and we’d all be better off in straitjackets.
 A colleague opined to me the other day that this might be the deadliest run of releases in his 20-year history on the job, and I can completely see that."
 He also said, "You'd have to hate your family to take them to this!"
 He gave the film zero stars.

 Writing for The Philadelphia Inquirer, Carrie Rickey gave the film a rating of two and a half stars out of four.
 Rickey commented of the multiple cameos in the film, "A child of 5 can see that these brief appearances serve to pad a gauze-thin script."
 The review concluded, "Old Dogs may not be good.
 But the sight of pesky penguins pecking Travolta and Green in the embrace of an unlikely partner makes it just good enough."
 Pete Hammond of Boxoffice gave the film 3/5 stars, and concluded, "Old Dogs may not reach the box office heights of Wild Hogs but its fun family friendly attitude should guarantee a healthy holiday haul."

 Box office

-In its first day, Old Dogs opened in fifth place, with a take of $3.1 million.
-It was beat out in first-day box office results by New Moon, The Blind Side, 2012, and Ninja Assassin.
+On its first day, Old Dogs opened in fifth place, with a take of $3.1 million.
+It was beat in box office results by New Moon, The Blind Side, 2012, and Ninja Assassin.
 The film came in fourth in its second day with $4.1 million, for a two-day pickup of $7.2 million.
 The film remained in fourth place for its third day, with a box office take of $6.8 million.
 Overall, the film grossed $96,753,696 worldwide on a budget of $35,000,000.

-The movie was also a moderate success on DVD, gaining more than $20,000,000 (20 million dollars) domestically during its first two months of release.
+The movie was also a moderate success on DVD, gaining more than $20,000,000 domestically during its first two months of release.